Gentle Palm & Foot Sweat Treatment Guide

 Why Can't Traditional Surgery & Injections Solve the Problem?

-Many patients mistakenly believe "only surgery permanently stops hand sweating" or "Botox injections must be extremely painful."
+Many patients mistakenly believe "only surgery stops on a long-term basis hand sweating" or "Botox injections must be extremely painful."
 Both misconceptions need correction.

 ETS has 30-90% compensatory sweating rate!
 Traditional injections cause uneven coverage due to pain!

-ETS permanently severs nerves with compensatory sweating rates of 30-90%.
+ETS severs on a long-term basis nerves with compensatory sweating rates of 30-90%.
 Traditional Botox injections fail because topical numbing can't penetrate thick palm skin — patients struggle in pain, forcing wider spacing and missing fingertips.

 Struggling → Wider spacing → Uneven coverage → Reduced effect → Less than 3 months

-Relaxed → 1 injection/cm → Perfect coverage → Maximum effect → 6 months
+Relaxed → 1 injection/cm → Thorough coverage → Optimized effect → 6 months

 Like photography — only with completely steady hands can you capture the sharpest image